 A foot of water traveling 2 mph is all it takes to sweep away a large SUV, pickup truck or car.

-Within CCFR’s boundaries, there are two rivers, as well as countless creeks, lakes and ponds.
+Within CCFR’s boundaries, there are two rivers, as well as countless creeks, lakes and ponds, including nearly 12 miles of the Dardenne Blueway, a recreational waterway for kayakers.
 CCFR crews are ready to respond to water and ice emergencies in any of these bodies of water.

-Over the past five years, the District has increased its ability to provide life-saving assistance in water emergencies, with more than 35% of CCFR’s firefighters now trained in swift water rescue and operations.
+Over the past five years, the District has increased its ability to provide life-saving assistance in water emergencies, with nearly half of CCFR’s professional firefighters now trained in swift water rescue and operations.
 These crew members are all capable of safely rescuing victims utilizing the District’s two boats, which are housed at Fire Station #5, the station closest to the Mississippi River.

 The boats are considered one rescue unit, always traveling together on a specialized trailer that also carries equipment for water and ice rescue operations including 25 personal flotation devices and 15 dry rescue suits.
 To ensure the safety of victims and first responders, both boats are often together in the water for a rescue.